Skip to main content

 Format: vp_cs_{env}_{nanoid}

-The ID is a 10-character random string.
+The ID ends in a 16-character random string.
 It cannot be guessed.

 Fields